Churchill’s Relevance: from Churchill By Himself

 Political Philosophy

 Above all was Churchill’s absolute indifference to polls or poularity.
-In 1936, when he stood almost alone in Parliament urging his country to rearm in the face of Hitler,.
-This ringing declaration shows how far Churchill ranks above the ordinary politician—in any age
+In 1936, when he stood almost alone in Parliament, urging his country to rearm in the face of Hitler, his ringing declaration shows how far Churchill ranks above the ordinary politician in any age

-Showing that you can use Churchill to support all sides, here is a quotation we confirmed for the Obama campaign in 2008, over the question of whether it is proper to meet and talk with disagreeable people.
+Showing that you can use Churchill to support all sides of a question, here is a quotation I confirmed for the Obama campaign in 2008, over the question of whether it is proper to meet and talk with disagreeable people.
 Churchill said:

-And here is another Churchill quote which the McCain Campaign asked for:
+And here is another Churchill quote which the McCain Campaign asked for that year:

-The belief that politicians are motivated only by opportunism and getting re-elected is responsible for the modern climate of doubt and distrust in government – and, more dangerously, in timeproven institutions and nations.
+The belief that politicians are motivated only by opportunism and getting re-elected is responsible for the modern climate of doubt and distrust in government – and, more dangerously, questioning timeproven institutions and nations.
 A popular lament is that we have no Churchills.
 Yet we have some leaders who follow Churchill’s dictum, saying what they believe regardless of the consequences.
-There is hope yet…
+There is hope yet.

 On Elections